DancerVlt69/jmsr_forge/README.md

-# This Repository is only for testing some IDE-Software
+# This Repository is only for testing some IDE interaction!

 If you want to download Just More Simple Recipes (JMSR)